Bisons finish up series with Red Wings with lopsided win

 Buffalo 7, Rochester 1

-For starters: Given a four-run lead to work with, Casey Lawrence (3-2), making his fourth start for the Bisons and first since coming back up from Double-A New Hampshire, shut out the Wings for six innings.
+For starters: Given a four-run lead to work with, Casey Lawrence (3-2), making his fourth start for the Bisons and first since coming back up from Double-A New Hampshire, shut out the Rochester Red Wings for six innings.
 It was the longest mound stint of the season for the former Albright College (Pa.) right-hander.
 He allowed only two singles, no walks and struck out seven before leaving after throwing 80 pitches.
 The Rochester run came on DH Jake Noll’s 11th home run in the seventh against lefty Tim Mayza, down from Toronto on a rehab assignment.

-First-place Buffalo (54-33) improved its lead in the Northeast Division of Triple-A East to two games over Scranton/Wilkes-Barre (51-34), which lost, 5-4, at home on Sunday to Lehigh Valley.
+First-place Buffalo (54-33) improved its lead in the Northeast Division of Triple-A East to two games over Scranton/Wilkes-Barre (51-34), which lost 5-4 at home on Sunday to Lehigh Valley.
 The Herd trails only Durham (57-32) in overall league record.
 Buffalo is now 18-5 against Rochester this season.

 How the game was won: After two scoreless innings, Rochester starter Luis Reyes could not pitch out of trouble in the third and suddenly lost command of the strike zone in the fifth after striking out five Bisons in a row.
 Three Buffalo hits, a walk and a hit batter helped the Bisons take a 3-0 lead against Reyes in the third.
 After getting two out in the fifth, Reyes gave up a single and three straight walks to hand the Herd another run.

-Star of the game: Bisons shortstop Kevin Smith had four of his team’s 11 hits, drove in four runs and scored three as Buffalo got back on the winning track after its six-game win streak ended on Saturday.
+Star of the game: Bisons shortstop Kevin Smith had four of his team’s 11 hits, drove in four runs and scored three as Buffalo got back on the winning track after its six-game win streak ended Saturday.
 Smith’s single to right with the bases loaded in the third sent two runs home.
 After stealing second, Smith scored himself on a single by Kevin White.
 Smith started another rally in the fifth with a two-out single and eventually scored.
-In the eighth he doubled home two more runs, Buffalo’s only extra-base hit of the game as three insurance runs were added to the tally.
+In the eighth, he doubled home two more runs, Buffalo’s only extra-base hit of the game as three insurance runs were added to the tally.
 Smith leads the Bisons with 87 hits and 63 RBIs.

+Next: After an off day on Monday, the Bisons will open a six-game series at the Syracuse Mets on Tuesday night at 6:35 p.m.
+The Herd will return to Sahlen for the opener of a six-game set against the Worcester Red Sox at 7:05 p.m. on Tuesday, Aug.
+24.